Today we are happy to announce that Portworx has entered the HashiCorp partner program to…

 Architect’s Corner: How Roblox runs a platform for 70 million gamers on HashiCorp Nomad and Portworx

 If you have kids, you likely know Roblox.
 It is an insanely popular gaming and entertainment company with 70 million active monthly players.
 Kids and teens can play games, make games, and learn to code in the process.
 In today’s Architect’s Corner, we meet Rob Cameron, Principal SRE of Roblox who describes the innovative environment he built leveraging containers to run stateful applications at massive scale.
+You can also find a PDF of this case study here.

 Key technologies discussed